Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added a new dialogue featuring Thjodrorir in the "A Rock Home" quest (dwarf).
 - In "The Treasures of Svarinshaug" quest, the dwarves Brokk and Eitri now have to craft the artifacts for the priests of Hroptatyr, instead of for Modsognir.
+- The game now saves in which difficulty you completed a quest.
+Quests completed before this version of the game are marked as having been completed under the Normal difficulty.

 * Terrain
 - Added new tree stump tiles (by Exidelo).